gabrielh-silvestre/pixel-art/README.md

 ### Continued development

-The biggest problem in this project is the performance when the canvas exced a size of 40x40, I plan to solve this problem untill february of 2022.
+~~The biggest problem in this project is the performance when the canvas exced a size of 40x40, I plan to solve this problem untill february of 2022.~~
+The problem of performance when canvas exceed a size of 40x40 has been solved on 01/02/2022. _(01 of February of 2022)_

 ### Useful resources